-Automation is one of the concepts under constant discussion.
+Automation in healthcare is one of the concepts under constant discussion.
 One side argues automation is the future.
 The opposite side indicates that it will take over people’s jobs.
 In the middle are those suggesting this technology trend will be a great equalizer.
 Going through all three points, one thing is clear – to make healthtech automation systems beneficial, you need to know how to use the phenomenon and understand its advantages.
 That applies equally to any given industry, healthcare included.

 According to Precedence Research, the global healthcare automation market is booming and is anticipated to reach a value of $91.6 billion by 2030, compared to its current worth of about $38 billion.
 Moreover, McKinsey indicates that 33% of all healthcare professionals’ tasks will be automated for cost minimization.
-Finally, about 90% of large healthcare organizations have some degree of automation included.
+Finally, about 90% of large healthcare organizations have some degree of automation in healthcare included.

 Putting all the pieces together, precise automation is deep within healthcare.
 This trend will continue and bring significant positive changes to the industry.
 To determine what those shifts might be, it is crucial to explore healthtech automation systems in greater detail and look at eight key benefits automation in healthcare brings to the table.